ghagevaibhav/NodeJs-Realtime-Chat-Application/README.md

 # Realtime Chat App with Node.js, React.js, and ChatEngine.io

-Welcome to our Realtime Chat App project!
+Welcome to my Realtime Chat App project!
 In this application, we'll be building a feature-rich chat experience with user authentication, socket connections, real-time messaging, image and file attachments, group chats, direct messages (DMs), read receipts, and more.
-Our tech stack includes Node.js, Express for the backend, React.js for the frontend, and ChatEngine.io for hosting chats and providing APIs and Socket channels.
+My tech stack includes Node.js, Express for the backend, React.js for the frontend, and ChatEngine.io for hosting chats and providing APIs and Socket channels.

 ## Features